knime-ip/knip-python-extensions/README.md

 - Copying `output_table` from `input_table` will keep the table
   structure that KNIME expects intact.
-Since we are only interested in manipulating the arrays, we can do so without having to worry about creating a new table.
+Since we are only interested in manipulating the `"Img"` column, we can do so without having to worry about creating a new table.

 - In the above `copy()` operation, arrays are not copied.
 This is good, because (a) we save memory and (b) we loaded the image from a byte-stream and could not possibly change anything in the previous node.

-- Keep in mind that we can edit `input_cell.array` in-place with e.g. `input_cell.array[0,:,:] = 1`.
+- Keep in mind that instead of creating an `output_column` and setting it as the `"Img"` column of the `output_table`, we can just edit `input_cell.array` in-place with e.g. `input_cell.array[0,:,:] = 1`.
+This hackish approach saves memory and reduces the amount of scripting code.